DmitriySalnikov/godot_qoi/addons/godot_qoi/README.md

 > [!NOTE]
 >
-> If you download manually, first go to the folder with the name of the addon in the archive, then copy its contents to your project.
+> If you download the addon manually, first go to the folder at the root of the archive, and then copy its contents to your project.

 ## Editor integration